 Last but not least, the space management and proper furniture and accessories placement is essential.
 It will give a home a warm and appealing look and feel.
 For example, the living room furniture has to be positioned as to create a conversation area which will look toward the room’s focal point.
 A painting, a vase filled with decorative branches or a bowl of lemons will bring the ambiance to the room.

-I know, you might think that these Home Staging tips are numerous and involve work – and you are right!
-But the work will pay off (literally) at the Sale time and if you need our help, we are happy to assist you or do the work for you!
+If you need help, we are happy to assist you or do the work for you!
 You can contact us at any time to discuss your specific situation and how we can be of help.
-We hope you enjoyed the Home Staging tips and have a better understanding of their importance.